trygvrad/DF-XRM_viz/paper/paper.md

 Following the table is a 3D visualization of the geometry.
 The visualization makes an initial guess that the selected scattering vector defines "up" in the sample.
 This is a reasonable assumption in many cases, but the option is provided to specify a differnt orientation using orthogonal facets.
-Facests are described using Miller indices, and both reciprocal space lattice vectors (h,k,l), or real space lattice vectors [u,v,w] are accepted.
+Facets are described using Miller indices, and both reciprocal space lattice vectors (h,k,l), or real space lattice vectors [u,v,w] are accepted.
 The visualization includes a unit cell of the material, which allows researchers to easily connect the direction in which they measure strain, and relate this to the plane defined by the incoming beam (imaging plane).
 A parallel projection is used to facilitate easy comparison of angles in the figure.
 A visualization of alignment of LiNbO$_3$ is shown in \autoref{fig:3d}.